Why is My Rottweiler So Small?

 Is Your Rottweiler A Miniature

 Rottweilers are only known to be in one size, even though they might seem smaller than others.
 There are no breeds of Rottweiler recognized as miniature.
 Female Rottweilers grow to about 25 inches tall, and male Rottweilers grow to about 27 inches tall.
-The male species is usually approximately 135 pounds, and a female one is about 100 pounds.
+The male species is usually approximately 135 pounds, and the female one is about 100 pounds.

 The Weight And Growth Chart Of A Rottweiler